Marlon Samuels: Return in 2017

+Corruption charges

+In September 2021, Samuels was charged with breaching the ICC anti-corruption code, for his time playing in the Abu Dhabi T10 in 2019.
+In August 2023, Samuels was found guilty of four anti-corruption charges under the Emirates Cricket Board Anti-Corruption Code.
+In November 2023, Samuels was banned from all forms of cricket for six years.

 Controversy

 Samuels was involved in a controversy during the Melbourne derby on 6 January 2012 against the Shane Warne-led Melbourne Stars; during the Stars' innings, Samuels held back David Hussey at the non-striker's end when the batters were trying to take a second run off Samuels' bowling.
 Warne reacted angrily to this when he was later bowling to Samuels himself swearing and cursing; he continuously sledged Samuels, asking if he was going "grab hold of my shirt too, Marlon?"
 The incident escalated when Warne threw a cricket ball on Samuels, who responded by throwing his bat away.
 This led to an angry confrontation between the two mid-pitch.
 Both players were suspended, but Samuels missed the rest of the BBL season in any case, as he received an injury due to a bouncer from Lasith Malinga in the same game.
 The pair have been far from kind about each other in interviews since this incident.

-Samuels also has something of a feud with Ben Stokes; this began during the England cricket tour to the West Indies 2014-15.
+Samuels also has something of a feud with Ben Stokes; this began during the England cricket tour to the West Indies 2014–15.
 In the Second Test match, in which Samuels scored a century, he mocked Stokes' attempts to distract him with sledging as he batted, saying that it only concentrated his mind on the job in hand.
 When Stokes was then dismissed for 8 on Day 3 of the same match, Samuels saluted the departing batsman.

 The feud resurfaced during the final of the 2016 ICC World Twenty20, during which Samuels scored a crucial 85.
 Stokes bowled the final over of the match to Carlos Brathwaite, with Samuels at the non-striker's end.
 After Brathwaite hit 4 sixes to win the game for the West Indies, Samuels claimed that Stokes "never learns".

-Tensions again arose between Samuels and Stokes in 2020; Stokes, who had been forced to quarantine while visiting his family in New Zealand during the COVID-19 pandemic, later joked that the experience of isolation had been so tough "he wouldn't wish it on his worst enemy" - when asked if he included Samuels in that statement, he responded "no, it's that bad".
+Tensions again arose between Samuels and Stokes in 2020; Stokes, who had been forced to quarantine while visiting his family in New Zealand during the COVID-19 pandemic, later joked that the experience of isolation had been so tough "he wouldn't wish it on his worst enemy" – when asked if he included Samuels in that statement, he responded "no, it's that bad".
 Samuels responded on his social media with an expletive-laden post referencing Stokes' wife, which drew a negative response from many in the cricketing world.
 Among those to respond was Shane Warne, who told Samuels that he "needs serious help".
 Samuels again took to social media to respond, mocking Warne for having plastic surgery.

-In September 2021, Samuels was charged with breaching the ICC anti-corruption code, for his time playing in the T10 League in 2019.